isomerpages/moe-meridianpri/_communications/Resources For Parents/Cyber Wellness.md

 *   Be mindful of your digital media use (or over-use).

 **Resources for Parents**<br>
-1. To support all parents, there is a range of CW resources in MOE’s ICT Connection website.
-These include:
+<p align = "justify">1.
+To support all parents, there is a range of CW resources in MOE’s ICT Connection website.
+These include:</p>
 *   [Introduction to CW – Cyber Wellness 101](https://ictconnection.moe.edu.sg/cyber-wellness/cyber-wellness-101)

 *   [CW Resources, Guides and Tips, and Useful Links](https://ictconnection.moe.edu.sg/cyber-wellness/for-parents)

 *   [MOE’s Social Media Posts](https://ictconnection.moe.edu.sg/cyber-wellness/for-parents/guides-and-tips/social-media-posts)

-2. Since March 2017, the CW team at Meridian also initiated monthly CW messages for parents in the form of useful articles and/or tips.
+<p align = "justify">2.
+Since March 2017, the CW team at Meridian also initiated monthly CW messages for parents in the form of useful articles and/or tips.</p>

 <details> <summary>2021</summary> <ul>
   <li>Term 1 2021:  Parental controls. <a href = "/files/Communications/Resources%20for%20Parents/Cyber%20Wellness/Parental%20Control%20Resource_Term1_%202021.pdf">See guide</a></li>